LouiseSteward/learn/public-health/text/quiz-12.md

 	+	It is too expensive for African countries to train enough health professionals
 	- 	Most African countries are unable to find suitable candidates to train as health professionals
 	- 	In Africa men do not want to train as nurses and midwives
-	- 	There is only a shortage of doctors but not nurses and midwives.
+	- 	There is only a shortage of doctors but not nurses and midwives
 2. An important role of human resource management is getting good quality staff appointed to rural posts.
 This process is called:
 	- 	Task shifting
 	- Retention